Dashron/Roads/README.md

 2. You should have one road that contains all of your public controllers, and one road that contains all of your private controllers
 3. Your public controller should only contain public data, and interact with the rest of your system via HTTP. e.g. instead of making DB calls, these controllers would make HTTP requests to a separate API.
 This pattern is GREAT, and worthy of another entire article.
 4. Private controllers aren't absolutely necessary, but may come into play if you need authentication or filesystem access for certain pages.

+### TODO:

+- Now that the opinionated router has been split out, it needs to be rebuilt into middleware, matching simplerouter as closely as possible.
+- Improved PJAX test coverage
+- Unit tests for HTTPServer class
+- Examples of koa and other middleware
+- Revise documentation to more clearly describe new middleware-only system
+- Add code coverage libraries
+- Directly reference the field-filter system from this library (or just build that new representation class)
+- Should roads-client be in this library?